FherStk/UbuntuShutdownTimer/README.md

 3. That's it!
 It's sad, but was fun :)

 ## How does it work?
-It has been built as a client-server application that uses D-Bus for communication, because it must works properly when a set of users are logged (sharing a computer) and also when there's no user logged at all.
+It has been built as a client-server application that uses D-Bus for communication, because it must work properly when a set of users are logged (sharing a computer) and also when there's no user logged at all.

 ### Architecture
 The application can be splitted into two main parts: